-- · Do not let another person push the timed button. - · You must always have a clear view of the stabiliser system when operating. - Do not push the timed button on one side of the vehicle and then move to the opposite side and move the stabilisers. - Turn the locking device (A) 180° pointing upwards.
+- Do not let another person push the timed button. - You must always have a clear view of the stabiliser system when operating. - Do not push the timed button on one side of the vehicle and then move to the opposite side and move the stabilisers. - 2.
 Retract the stabiliser extensions with the levers on the controller depending on your crane configuration.